Fleet Reserve Association: Publications

-The organization's official monthly full color magazine was originally launched in 1921 and called U.S. Navy Magazine "Fleet Reserve Bulletin".
+The organization's official full color magazine was originally launched in 1921 and called U.S. Navy Magazine "Fleet Reserve Bulletin".
 In October 1931 it was renamed Naval Affairs.
 In November 2006 the magazine's name and volume numbering system changed again, this time to FRAtoday.
-The publications typically is 48 pages of content.
+The publication is typically 48 pages of content and is published bimonthly.

 Organization Structure

 National

 The Fleet Reserve Association Headquarters is located in Alexandria, VA.
-It is the primary office for the National President and also houses the FRA Museum, library, Membership Services, Communications, and the Magazine editorial offices.
+It is the primary office for the National President and also houses the Membership Services and Communications.